val-town/codemirror-ts/README.md

 - `@codemirror/lint`
 - `@codemirror/autocomplete`

+## Setup

+Below are recipes for setting up this code - check out the StackBlitz demos above if you want easily copy-paste-able code!

 ## Setup (main thread)

 This is the simplest way to use this code: you'll be running